bardimnik/ultimate-ubuntu-tutorial/ultimate-ubuntu-guide.md

 - `#num-raster-threads` = 4

 Restart browser.
 OK.
-Since now Google Chrome will try to use hardware GPU rendereing all the time and even 1080p/60fps Youtube videos will play smooth and tear-free.
+Since now Google Chrome will try to use hardware GPU rendereing all the time and even 1080p/60fps Youtube videos will play smooth and without tearing.